ata-crtl/-auto-closing-doorsystem/README.md

 This is a automaticly closing door closer

 you push the button and the door closes.
-I was tiered of my door being constantly left open by every one, so i built this , all you have to do is press a button and vola, the motor spins and it closes. i have used a hight power motor to make sure the door closes ,and a special type of adhesive that bond to the wood, it is designed to be rechargeible.
+I was tiered of my door being constantly left open by every one, so i built this , all you have to do is press a button and vola, the motor spins and it closes. i have used a hight power motor to make sure the door closes ,and a special type of adhesive that bonds to the wood, it is designed to be rechargeible.

 Before ataching the wires to the esp32 vin, make sure , using a multi meter that that the wire coming from the buck converter has a voltage of 5v.